gammamatrix/playground-documentation/docs/index.rst

 :doc:`components`
    Information about the Playground components.

+:doc:`glossary`
+   Glossary Terms used with Playground.

+:doc:`make`
+   Building turn key applications for PHP and ECMAScript packages.

+:doc:`middleware`
+   Application middleware for PHP and ECMAScript packages.

 :doc:`mission`
    Mission statement and goals for Playground.

 :doc:`models`
    Information on how to use Playground models.

+:doc:`testing`
+   Testing for PHP and ECMAScript packages using Continuous Integration Workflows under GitHub Actions.

 :doc:`todo`
    Documentation TODOs